-#1 Crew 607-H1 from Atlanta has taken the advice from the
+#1 Crew 607-H-01 from Atlanta has taken the advice from the Philmont preparation packet to use the bear ropes that were provided by Outfitting Services.
+Their sister crew,

-Philmont preparation packet to use the bear ropes that were provided by Outfitting Services.
-Their sister crew, 607-H2 decided to use a thinner and lighter bear bag rope.
-Discuss the pros and cons of each crew's decision.
+607-H-02, decided to use a thinner and lighter bear bag rope.
+Discuss pros and cons of each crew's decision.

-Having less surface area, a thinner rope cuts into the bark of trees more therefore causing more damage to the tree.
+Having less surface area, a thinner rope cuts into a tree's bark more therefore causing more damage to the tree.
 A thinner rope has a higher chance of fraying or tearing.
 The thinner rope also has a chance of stretching, which would lower the bear bags.

-#2 As of 2010, the New Mexico Department of Game and Fish-Elliot Barker Wildlife Management Area changed their policy regarding access times for hikers.
+#2 As of 2010, the New Mexico Department of Game and Fish - Elliot Barker Wildlife Management Area changed their policy regarding access times for hikers.
 To accommodate this, Philmont established hiking times between 8am and 5pm within the wildlife area.

 Your crew wants to hike Wilson Mesa as early as possible on their way to Pueblano.
-After a 4:30 am wake up, your crew is ready to go at 6:00 am.
+After a 4:30am wake-up, your crew is ready to go at 6am.
 Should you proceed?
 Why?
-Discuss why you think the policy is in place?
+Discuss why you think the policy is in place.